Honaida-25/Final_Project/README.md

 # Sales Prediction Data Analysis

 Walmart Inc is an American multinational retail corporation that operates a chain of hypermarkets, discount department stores, and grocery stores.
 They have a lot of stores spread through the countrie offering goods and/or services to coustumers through multiple channels.
-To keep up with the marker demand they asing us the job to make a 6 month weekly sales prediction model to keep up with the demand of their customers.
+To keep up with the markert demand they assigning us the job to make a 6 month weekly sales prediction model to keep up with the demand of their customers.